 How to Track Docker Hub Metrics

-I'm quite fascinated with the growth in which we have witnessed with Docker.
-We have seen in 3 years Docker achieve over 6 Billion Pulls (Yes Billion with a B) in September.
-Amazing!
-A pull is essentially a download of a Docker image (Ubuntu, Redis, nginx, etc) from
+I'm quite fascinated with the growth we have witnessed with Docker.
+We have seen in 3 years Docker achieve over 6 Billion Pulls (Yes, Billion with a B) in September.

 My curiosity started when I started exploring various images on Docker Hub for a project.
-I clicked on Explore within Docker Hub and this is where my curiosity jumped up and grabbed hold of me.
-Within the Docker Hub Explore tab is where all the Official images live.
-Most of these images state they have 10+ Million Pulls.
-This ladies and gentleman is when I started asking myself "How many pulls does 10M+ really mean?"
-The journey begins..
+I clicked on Explore within Docker Hub, and this is where my curiosity jumped up and grabbed hold of me.

 Docker Pulls

-Since I'm kinda a monitoring nerd I thought this might be a perfect opportunity to repurpose my Prometheus Monitoring project to track Docker Pulls.
-The hunt was on to find a container that uses the Docker Hub API to gather metrics from certain repos.
+The hunt was to find a container that uses the Docker Hub API to gather metrics from certain reports.
 I stumbled upon the Prometheus Docker Hub exporter by Infinity Works.
 This container exposes metrics of image pulls and stars on selected images within Docker Hub.
 Brilliant!

 Configuring Prometheus to Track Docker Pulls